 Per IDEA regulations, an IFSP meeting must be held to “evaluate” the IFSP (commonly referred to as the Annual IFSP Meeting) no more than 12 months after the Initial IFSP or the previous Annual IFSP.
 In rare instances if this meeting is not held within the required timeframe, the reason for this delay must be documented in the record.
 Prior to this meeting, an assessment must be completed of the child and the child’s family.
 This does not need to be a multidisciplinary assessment.
 The child’s primary interventionist, if qualified under the Birth to Three Personnel Standards to complete evaluations and assessments, can provide all of the assessment information, in collaboration with the family and other team members.

-Additionally in preparation for the Annual IFSP meeting, determination of continuing eligibility for the child may be made.
+Additionally, in preparation for the Annual IFSP meeting, determination of continuing eligibility for the child may be made.
 If an evaluation to determine continuing eligibility is being performed, it must the include participation of a multi-disciplinary team.

 All continuing eligibility evaluations and/or assessments in preparation for the Annual IFSP meeting will follow the requirements for initial evaluations and assessment with the exceptions noted in this section for eligibility criteria, timelines and multidisciplinary team requirements for assessments.